anshikkumartiwari/pdf_extractor/README.md

-# 🧠 Document Section Extractor and Relevance Scorer
+# 🧠 Document Analyzer and Relevance Scorer

 A powerful, fully offline tool that **extracts sections from PDF documents** and ranks them by **relevance to a specific task or job role**.
 Ideal for resume screening, itinerary generation, educational content parsing, and more.